Sup2point0/Algorhythm/readme.md

 ## Tasks

-- Derive all game sprites from resource.Sprite?
+- Derive all game sprites from `resource.Sprite`?